saidbyced/bowling-challenge/README.md

 As a maths-challenged player
 So that I can see my total score as it grows
-I would like to see a running total under each frame
+I would like to see a running total under each frame.
 ```

 Extras: